SamWilson22/Algorithms/README.md

-#forked from akzare/Algorithms so I can add my own notes and such
+## Forked from akzare/Algorithms so I can add my own notes and such - Sam

-#Algorithms & data structures project
+# Algorithms & data structures project

 This repository presents the Python and C++ code implementation of the provided Algorithms and data structures from William Fiset at: https://github.com/williamfiset/Algorithms